kauboy26/LimeStyle/README.md

 ## Usage
 ### Linux
+Standard Checkstyle: Press "ctrl+l", release "l", and then press "s".
-Press "ctrl+g", release "g", and then press "c".
+JavaDoc: Press "ctrl+l", release "l", and then press "j".
 ### Windows
+Standard Checkstyle: Press "ctrl+l", release "l", and then press "s".
-Press "ctrl+g", release "g", and then press "c".
+JavaDoc: Press "ctrl+l", release "l", and then press "j".
 ### OSX
+Standard Checkstyle: Press "command+l", release "l", and then press "s".
-Press "command+g", release "g", and then press "c". - Needs to be tested.
-The key-bindings file specifies "super" in place of command.
+JavaDoc: Press "command+l", release "l", and then press "j".
+NOTE: The OSX keys need to be tested.
+The key-bindings file specifies "super" in the place of "command".
 Not sure if these are equivalent.